alrieckert/lazarus/components/projecttemplates/README.txt

 It also adds a 'New project from Template' menu item to the 'File' menu, as well as a 'project template options' menu under the 'Tools' menu.
+This menu item is visible only if the templates directory (see next paragraph) exists and contains at least one template subdirectory.

 In the 'Project template options', a directory can be selected.
-This project should contain a subdirectory per template.
+This directory should contain a subdirectory per template.
 Each template directory contains a template for a project: A collection of files which will be copied and used as a new project.

-During the copy, the package will scan the file/directory names and the contents of the files for variable substitution: $(VARNAME) will be replaced by the value of a variable $(VARNAME).
+During the copy, the package will scan the file/directory names and the contents of the files for variable substitution: __VARNAME__ will be replaced by the value of a variable VARNAME

 By default, the engine knows 2 variables:
 ProjDir  : The directory where the new project will be created.